AmusaAbdul/profile/README.md

 Responsive and accessible layout
 Displays user information (name, role, and real-time clock)
 Clickable social buttons for X (Twitter) and GitHub
+An about me and contact me section
 Clean, modern design using semantic HTML and CSS

 Built With